 - the user must wait for this work to finish before they can keep using your app, e.g. loading the contents of a document that was just opened

-- used for threads which don’t have a QoS class assigned
+- used as a fallback for threads which don’t have a QoS class assigned

 - Utility